Assured Shorthold Tenancy Agreement 2022

-The latest tenancy for 2020 has been uploaded for Download.
-All members can download this from our Document download page.
-The latest 2020 tenancy has been updated.
-Major changes have been made to this tenancy, due to the Deregulation Act 2015.
-This tenancy also incorporates the Tenant Fees Act 2019 clauses.
+The latest tenancy for 2022, is now available for download, from our download page.
+We have made appropriate changes due to the Deregulation Act 2015; it also incorporates the Tenant Fees Act 2019 clauses.

 What is an Assured shorthold tenancy?

-This is a legal document between a landlord and their tenants, which sets out the legal terms and conditions of the tenancy.
+An AST is a legal document, between a landlord and their tenants, which sets out the legal terms, and conditions of the tenancy.

-- The tenancy began on or after 15 January 1989 (provided the tenancy was in writing and a section 20 notice was served)
+- The tenancy began on or after the 15th of January 1989 (provided the tenancy was in writing and a section 20 notice was served)

-- Or the tenancy commenced after 28th of February 1997
+- Or the tenancy commenced after the 28th of February 1997

-- The property is your tenant’s main residence
+- The property is your tenant’s principal residence

 - You don’t live in the property

-A tenancy cannot be an assured shorthold tenancy if:
+A rental cannot be an assured shorthold tenancy if:

 - The rent is lower than £250 a year (lower than £1,000 if the property is in London)